Commissioners in Lunacy

-The Commissioners in Lunacy or Lunacy Commission were a public body established by the Lunacy Act 1845 to oversee asylums and the welfare of mentally ill people in England and Wales.
+The Commissioners in Lunacy or Lunacy Commission was a public body established by the Lunacy Act 1845 to oversee asylums and the welfare of mentally ill people in England and Wales.
 It succeeded the Metropolitan Commissioners in Lunacy.

 Previous bodies

 The predecessors of the Commissioners in Lunacy were the Metropolitan Commissioners in Lunacy, dating back to the Madhouses Act 1774, and established as such by the Madhouses Act 1828.
 By 1842 their remit had been extended from London to cover the whole country.
 The Lord Chancellor's jurisdiction over lunatics so found by writ of De Lunatico Inquirendo had been delegated to two Masters-in-Chancery.
-By the Lunacy Act 1842 (5&6 Vict. c.64), these were established as the Commissioners in Lunacy and after 1845 they were retitled Masters in Lunacy.
+By the Lunacy Act 1842 (5 & 6 Vict. c.
+64), these were established as the Commissioners in Lunacy and after the Lunacy Act 1845 they were retitled Masters in Lunacy.

 Establishment

-Anthony Ashley-Cooper, Seventh Earl of Shaftesbury was the head of the Commission from its founding in 1845 until his death in 1885.
+Anthony Ashley-Cooper, Seventh Earl of Shaftesbury was the head of the commission from its founding in 1845 until his death in 1885.
 The Lunacy Commission was made up of eleven Metropolitan Commissioners: three medical, three legal and five laymen.
-The Commission was monumental as it was not only a full-time commission, but it was also salaried for six of its members.
+The commission was monumental as it was not only a full-time commission, but it was also salaried for six of its members.
 The six members of the commission who were full-time and salaried were the three members of the legal system and the three members of the medical community.
 The other five lay members of the commission were all honorary members who simply had to attend board meetings.
-The duty of the Commission was to carry out the provisions of the Act, reporting to the Poor Law Commissioners (in the case of workhouses) and to the Lord Chancellor.
-The first Secretary to the Commissioners was Robert Wilfred Skeffington Lutwidge, a barrister and uncle of Lewis Carroll.
+The duty of the commission was to carry out the provisions of the act, reporting to the Poor Law Commissioners (in the case of workhouses) and to the Lord Chancellor.
+The first secretary to the commissioners was Robert Wilfred Skeffington Lutwidge, a barrister and uncle of Lewis Carroll.
 He had previously been one of the Metropolitan Commissioners, and later become an Inspector of the Commission.
 A Master in Lunacy ranked next after a Master in Chancery in the order of precedence.